kelloggm/checkerframework-gradle-plugin/README.md

 > [!CAUTION]
 > This repository is obsolete.
-The source code for the [https://github.com/typetools/checker-framework-gradle-plugin](Gradle Checker Framework Plugin) has moved.
+The source code for the [Gradle Checker Framework Plugin](https://github.com/typetools/checker-framework-gradle-plugin) has moved.
 >
 > You still use the plugin in the same way; for example, in a `build.gradle` file, write:
 >